 Kindred Readers® is different from any other review system on the web.
 We've taken the best of bibliophile communities, peer review systems and review exchanges to create our own unique review process, one with no spin and no spam.
 Kindred Readers reviews are to designed to be the most trustworthy, succinct and even-handed reviews possible.
 At Kindred Readers,

-- All reviews are assigned.
+- All reviews are by invitation only.
 The review process administrators match a book to the most appropriate reader based on the reviewer's profile, their reviewing history, and other relevant data.
 This means that the reader is well versed in the genre and qualified to provide an informed review.

 - All reviews are honest.
-Because all books are assigned to readers rather than self-selected, all Kindred Readers reviews are truly impartial.
+Because reviews are by invitation only, all Kindred Readers reviews are truly impartial.
 To encourage candor, reviewers have the option of submitting each review signed (using their real-name user ID) or anonymously (using a confidential ID unique to them).
 This allows readers to give their honest opinion, without fear of repercussions or reprisal.

 - We recognize that some individuals take anonymity as an opportunity to engage in irrelevant and even malicious commentary, so we counterbalance the option of anonymity with the power our Member Guidelines.
 Unlike anonymous comments elsewhere on the Internet, we know the source of every review posted to our site.
 Members who fail to adhere to community standards will be removed from the reviewer pool until the difficulty is resolved.

 - All reviews are succinct.
 No more 1,500 word summaries.
 Kindred Readers reviews focus on what's noteworthy about the book, and why it's worth (or not worth) your time.